belgattitude/soluble-japha/README.md

 **soluble-japha** provides a client to write Java code transparently in regular PHP.

-Originally based on the robust and mature [PHP/Java bridge](http://php-java-bridge.sourceforge.net/pjb/) project, **soluble-japha** leverage the initial client implementation by offering a more modern approach *(namespaces, psr standards, php7 ready...)* and support composer for easy dependency requirement in a PHP project or your next creative Java-based wrapper library.
+*Originally based on the robust and mature [PHP/Java bridge](http://php-java-bridge.sourceforge.net/pjb/) project, **soluble-japha** leverage the initial client implementation by offering a refactored and modern approach while preserving compatibility with the server.*

 ## Use cases